paxdotdev/pax/README.md

 Pax is a language for cross-platform computer graphics and user interfaces.

-Pax can be authored on its own in `.pax` files (in the spirit of `.html` files), or it can _snap on_ to a Rust codebase to create expressive graphical scenes or data-connected GUIs.
-In either case, Pax gets compiled to high-performance machine code, compatible with any number of supported devices.
+Pax can be authored on its own in `.pax` files (in the spirit of `.html` files), or it can _snap on_ to a Rust codebase for application logic, to create expressive graphical scenes or data-connected GUIs.

-Though Pax has zero dependencies on Web technologies — no WebViews, no JS runtime, no DOM — it aims to achieve the same universality as Web technologies: to run consistently across any device.
-Ultimately, Pax aims to deliver better-than-Web user experiences.
+Though Pax has zero dependencies on Web technologies — no WebViews, no JS runtime, no DOM — it aims to achieve the same openness, approachability, and universality as Web technologies.

 #### Use-cases:

-- Expressive GUIs for: native desktop apps, native mobile apps, high-performance web apps
+**Today:**
+  - _Write once deploy anywhere_ native GUIs: desktop, mobile, web
+  - Webpage-style content, documents, articles
+  - Data visualizations, interactivity
+  - Generative and procedural art, digital experimental media

+**Future:**
   - Interactive cartoons and animations
   - Games
-- Webpage-style content, documents, articles
-- Generative and procedural art, digital experimental media
-- Data visualizations
   - Visual design tooling

 <img src="multi-device-placeholder.png" alt="Two separate renditions wherein a phone, a tablet, and a laptop each display a nebula">